apache/axis-axis2-java-core/modules/samples/resources/security/README.txt

 2.)
 To engage the security (WSS4J) module add the following line to axis2.xml in axis
 	<module ref="security"/>
 3.)
 Copy samples/security/SecureService.aar to axis2/WEB-INF/services/ directory
 4.)
-Copy all jars in the samples/security/lib directory to axis2/WEB-INF/lib/ 5.)
+Copy all jars other than the secUtil.jar in the samples/security/lib directory to axis2/WEB-INF/lib/ 5.)
 Copy the downloaded security-0.95.mar to Axis2/WEB-INF/modules/ directory
 6.)
 Start Tomcat